 He’s like grumpy cat.

-Ironhold almost 2 years ago
+Ironhold about 2 years ago

 There’s actually a thing called “depressive realism”, where people who are pessimistic often prove better at predicting and thus preparing for worst-case scenarios and other negative situations than optimists, who often never even believed such a situation could happen.